OSUSecLab/elfuzz/docker_readme.md

 This may take a while, and after it finishes, you will get all you need to run the experiments.

+You can use `elfuzz config` to configure settings such as email notifications.

 ## Experiments

 Currently, the experiments haven't been automated yet.
 Though, we have include all code and data needed in this replication package.
 The experiments have to be run manually for now.